What would a tree look like from a bird’s eye view? Or a bug’s eye view?

 How to claim your points

 This challenge is worth two points on our award.
-To claim them, send us at least four photos each showing a different perspective of the natural world.
+To claim them, tell us how your pupils have explored different perspectives and send us at least four photos each showing a different perspective of the natural world.

 How we use quotes and photos